 - Tax returns, banking statements, & other helpful documentation

-This relatively straightforward and fast process allows small business owners access to much-needed cash flow and working capital.
+This relatively straightforward and fast process allows small business owners access much-needed cash flow and working capital.
 Additionally, many lending facilities arrange payback options based on each loan or credit line so that would-be applicants can select the preferred choice for their company.

 Short and Long-Term Credit Facilities

 There are two major types of credit lenders: short and long-term.
 Short-term lending offers working capital to help pay off creditors and bills.
 On the other hand, long-term lending is generally used by banks to help meet expenditure requirements.
 For example, if a business is looking to expand production, purchase new equipment, or cover additional costs, investing in a short-term loan or credit option offers flexibility and accessible collateral coverage.
 Usually, credit score plays a significant role in determining the size and interest rate of the borrowed amount, but there are different options available that accommodate needs.

 - SBA (Small Business Administration) Loans

 Companies should consider the wide range of financial options available.

 Some manufacturers have drastically different revenue-generating seasons.
 Access to cash flow can help avoid dips between production and receiving payments on your accounts.
 You won’t need to wait long to get approval for a more extensive line of credit for many credit lenders.
 This versatility is crucial to industries where rapid influxes in production demand require immediate financing.